rphair/ouroboros-leios/docs/cip/README.md

 The non-persistent pools are subject to local sortition (LS) for each vote, based on an updated stake distribution where the persistent voters have been removed and where the distribution is normalized to unit probability.
 The VRF value for that sortition is the bytes of the SHA-256 hash of the BLS signature on the election identifier $eid$.
 The probability that a pool with fraction $\sigma$ of the stake is awarded $k$ votes of the committee of $n$ votes is

+# the TeX equation formatting sections look fine here on GitHub but just please keep an eye on other presentation frameworks where this markup might be imported.
+Take a look at CIP-0058 as presented on https://cips.cardano.org/cip/CIP-0058 - where inline equations in this syntax are displayed properly inside paragraphs but *not* interpreted when they appear in these blocks... while on GitHub (https://github.com/cardano-foundation/CIPs/blob/master/CIP-0058/README.md) it appears properly in both contexts.
+It could be Koz messed up the syntax and I'm not an authority on this language but please if you can diagnose this issue let me know & I'll document it for this, current & future CIPs:
 $$
 \mathcal{P}(k) := \frac{(n \cdot \sigma)^k \cdot e^{- n \cdot \sigma}}{k!}
 $$